Buffer Assets to Mitigate Sequence of Returns Risk

-The cross over point where income from social security is higher as a result of a delayed claiming strategy is age 79.
-It is interesting to note they actually do worse with a delayed claiming strategy as they have a higher distribution rate from the brokerage account prior to claiming, and this occurs during some very negative years of market returns.
+The cross-over point where income from social security is higher due to a delayed claiming strategy is age 79.
+It is interesting to note they actually do worse with a delayed claiming strategy as they have a higher distribution rate from the brokerage account before claiming, and this occurs during some very negative years of market returns.

 A More Conservative Allocation

 What if they were more conservatively allocated?
-Above shows the effect of a 20/80 portfolio, where they have 80% of their assets allocated to fixed income.
+Above shows the effect of a 20/80 portfolio, with 80% of their assets allocated to fixed income.
 Although they suffer from less volatility (especially during the down years), they only have an extra $500,000 after the poor sequence.
-However, the initial draw down in the portfolio value is eventually eaten away by inflation, and the portfolio expires at year 87.
+However, the initial drawdown in the portfolio value is eventually eaten away by inflation, and the portfolio expires at year 87.

 A rising equity glidepath or a bond tent would improve this scenario.
 These allow programmatic increases in equity exposure without “market timing.”
-Unfortunately, however, I’m not able to demonstrate these changes in portfolio allocation with current planning software.
+Unfortunately, however, I cannot demonstrate these changes in portfolio allocation with the current planning software.
 This is a good reminder that a financial plan is not set in stone and requires periodical re-evaluation.

 Bond and CD ladders are popular for sequence risk planning.
-For a large upfront investment, you can guarantee 5 or more years of income.
+For a significant upfront investment, you can guarantee five or more years of income.

 In this scenario, $500,000 is used to purchase an 8-year treasury bond ladder paying out $75,000 a year.
 A Bond/CD Ladder Toolkit helped model the purchase price.

 As seen above, this bond ladder fails.
-Note that at year 9 there was a large drop in market prices, so perhaps a 10 year bond ladder may have performed better.
-CD ladders or use of MYGAs are not modeled, but also suffer from current low interest rates.
+Note that at year 9, there was a significant drop in market prices, so perhaps a ten-year bond ladder may have performed better.
+CD ladders or use of MYGAs are not modeled but also suffer from current low-interest rates.

 What about Selling a Business?